 Despite its name, the Hudson River School was more of a loose movement than any sort of cohesive entity.
 There were several generations of Hudson River School painters – mainly men, both also a few women – from roughly the 1830s until the turn of the 20th century.
 Although earlier American painters had depicted their local environment, consensus names British-born painter Thomas Cole (1801-1848) the movement’s true founder.
 Except for making landscape paintings of the American scenery, the associated artists did not share any common style or subject matter.
 Many lived and worked in the northeastern states, specifically the titular Hudson River Valley in New York.
 Most participants also painted abroad.

 Cole was the only Hudson River School artist to include narrative and moralizing elements in his landscape, resulting in dream-like paintings such as The Architect’s Dream and The Course of the Empire series.
 Asher Durand painted in meticulously observed detail, often filling his works with dense vegetation.
-Frederic Edwin Church, Cole’s only pupil, became famous for monumental paintings of dramatic scenery that he saw on his world travels, such as Niagara and Heart of the Andes.
+Frederic Edwin Church, Cole’s only official student, became famous for monumental paintings of dramatic scenery that he saw on his world travels, such as Niagara and Heart of the Andes.

 Jasper Cropsey’s colorful renditions of the autumnal foliage, which is particularly vibrant in some areas of the United States, caught Queen Victoria’s attention.
 A subset of painters called the Luminists was particularly focused on the effects of atmosphere and light, often in marine scenes.
 Albert Bierstadt, Thomas Moran, and others introduced easterners to the natural wonders of the American West, such as Yellowstone, Yosemite, and the Grand Canyon.